Club-INTech/I2C-Callables/README.md

 If there is another write from the master in the meantime, the data will be destroyed.

 The master can use the wrapper functions `executeRPC` and `dataRequest` to execute a method on the slave with or without retrieving what it returns, respectively.
 Both take optional arguments to send to the slave via a `BufferedData`.
+To access those functions, the macro `I2CC_MASTER` must be defined.
+It will also prevent the compilation of slave-specific features.

 ### Both